 Although leadership in technology implementation is needed across all levels of the education system, the need in PK-12 public schools is acute.
-The 2015 Consortium for School Networking (CoSN) Annual E-rate and Infrastructure Survey found that 55 percent of school systems have not fully met the FCC's short-term goal of 100 megabits per second of Internet bandwidth per 1,000 students.
-Although we still have progress to make, this is a significant improvement from 19 percent reaching the goal in 2013.2 Recent changes to the federal E-rate program make funding available to increase connectivity to the remaining schools; however, these transitions will not happen without strong leadership at state, district, and school levels.
+The 2016 Consortium for School Networking (CoSN) Annual E-rate and Infrastructure Survey found that 81percent of school systems have met the FCC's short-term goal of 100 megabits per second of Internet bandwidth per 1,000 students.
+Although we still have progress to make, this is a significant improvement from 2013 when only 19 percent reached the goal.2 Recent changes to the federal E-rate program make funding available to increase connectivity to the remaining schools; however, these transitions will not happen without strong leadership at state, district, and school levels

-SETTING NATIONAL PRIORITIES: PRESIDENT OBAMA'S ConnectED INITIATIVE
+SETTING NATIONAL PRIORITIES: ConnectED INITIATIVE

-In June 2013, President Obama announced the ConnectED initiative, designed to enrich K-12 education for every student in America.
-ConnectED has four goals:
+In June 2013, President Obama announced the ConnectED initiative, which had four goals: